tscswcn/PaddlePaddle.org/DEVELOPING.md

 ## Reporting bugs and feature requests

 If you do not feel comfortable contributing to the codebase yourself, but have suggestions, feedback, or wish to report bugs, we invite you to do so in the "Issues" section of this repository.
 Feedback provided on informal channels has a tendency to get lost.

+Critical production-related issues may be reported directly to [any of the top contributors](https://github.com/PaddlePaddle/PaddlePaddle.org/graphs/contributors) of this repo.